Menus and Toolbars

 Projects

 NMRFx Projects are similar to NMRViewJ projects in that they consist of a main directory and a series of subdirectories.
 Each subdirectory contains data for a particular data type (datasets, peaks, molecules etc.).
-Data is stored in simple text files (rather than the STAR format used in NMRViewJ).
+The primary storage for most information (molecular structure, peak lists, assignments etc.) is a BMRB NMR-STAR format file within the projects star subdirectory.
 NMRFx has a built-in copy of Git, a version control system allowing it to keep a history of project changes.

 Open...